What are human rights?

 The persons and stories depicted in this image are purely fictional.
 Any resemblance to actual persons is purely coincidental and unintentional.

-Anjing and Lisa work on preliminary products.
-We obtain these from our suppliers.
-We then process them further in our own manufacturing facilities, for example into medical technology that helps treat people in hospitals.
-We expect our suppliers to respect our human rights principles – including throughout their own value chains.
-Our human rights statement and our Codes of Conduct for Business Partners form the basis for this.
-This is because the work of people like Anjing and Lisa, who are employed in our upstream value chain, can also give rise to risks or even human rights violations.
+Anjing and Lisa work on preliminary products which we obtain from our suppliers.
+In our own production facilities we then process these products further, for example into medical technology that helps treat people in hospitals.
+We expect our suppliers to respect the human rights principles laid out in our Human Rights Declaration and our Codes of Conduct for Business Partners – in both their own activities and in their value chains.
+This is necessary, as the work of people like Anjing and Lisa, who are deeply involved in our value chain, can give rise to risks or even to violations of human rights.
 Within the scope of our influence, we are committed to taking appropriate preventive or remedial measures.

-Dunya and her children live next to one of our production sites.
-Although she doesn’t work on pre-products or at Fresenius, her human rights must also be respected.
-For example, Fresenius is responsible for avoiding the polluting of water and air resources or causing disproportionate noise pollution.
-To support the well-being of Dunya and her children.
+Dunya lives with her children next to one of our production sites.
+Even when she is not working on precursor products or at Fresenius, her human rights must be respected.
+For instance, Fresenius is responsible for avoiding water and air pollution and excessive noise pollution.
+This helps maintain the well-being of people like Dunya and her children.

-Alejandro works for a logistics company that supports Fresenius in the transport of pharmaceuticals and medical technology.
-As a direct contractual partner, the company is an important part of our value chain.
-We analyze potential risks for people like Alejandro on a risk basis.
-We initiate additional preventive measures where necessary.
+Alejandro works for a logistics company that supports Fresenius in transporting pharmaceuticals and medical technology.
+As a direct contractual partner, his company is an important part of our value chain.
+We analyze potential risks for people like Alejandro and initiate additional preventive measures where necessary.

-Chi, Benjamín, Shiva and Carmen work at Fresenius.
-Despite their different professions and areas of responsibility, they have one thing in common: their employer Fresenius is responsible for respecting their human rights in the operational context.
-This includes, for example, ensuring occupational safety by providing appropriate protective equipment for dealing with patients.
-It also means that people like Chi, Benjamín, Shiva and Carmen are trained in how to handle equipment or observe, at a minimum, the break and rest times required by law.
+Chi, Benjamín, Shiva, and Carmen work for Fresenius.
+Despite their different professions and areas of responsibility, they have one thing in common: As their employer, Fresenius is responsible for respecting their human rights in their working environments.
+This includes ensuring occupational safety by providing appropriate protective equipment when dealing with patients.
+It also includes ensuring that people like Chi, Benjamín, Shiva, and Carmen are trained in handling equipment or observe, at a minimum, the statutory break and rest periods.

 For our millions of patients – like Najuk and Valentina – we do our best every day to keep them healthy.
-Whether in hospital, at home or as outpatients, they are part of our value chain.
-While Najuk is treated in hospital, Valentina receives our medication at home.
-The well-being of Najuk, Valentina, and all our patients is at the heart of our human rights duty of care.
+Whether in the hospital, at home or as outpatients, they are part of our value chain.
+While Najuk is treated in the hospital, Valentina receives our medication at home.
+The well-being of Najuk, Valentina, and all our patients is at the heart of our human rights due diligence.

 Our human rights due diligence – for our own operations and value chain – is based on five building blocks*: